-Centred around an augmented and appended version of the new multi-screen video work Ribbons, Atkins’ exhibition transformed the Serpentine Sackler Gallery into a submersive environment of syncopated sounds, bodies and spaces.
+Centred around an augmented and appended version of the new multi-screen video work Ribbons, Atkins’ exhibition transformed the Serpentine North Gallery into a submersive environment of syncopated sounds, bodies and spaces.
 This was his largest solo exhibition in a UK public institution to date.

-Ribbons had its UK premiere at the Serpentine Sackler Gallery in a site-specific adaptation.
+Ribbons had its UK premiere at the Serpentine North Gallery in a site-specific adaptation.
 Presented alongside installations of text and images, accompanying videos and tourettic interjections, the exhibition underscored the ambivalent relationship that exists between real and virtual objects; between real and virtual conditions.

-‘The Sackler exhibition will re-possess some sort of sub-horror genre; the old powder rooms, haunted by the phantom smell of gunpowder, paranoia and anticipation of violence, will emphasise a particularly phantasmatic aspect of Ribbons; the protagonist’s questionable corporeality, their presence, their performance of loss and monstrousness’ –Ed Atkins
+‘The exhibition will re-possess some sort of sub-horror genre; the old powder rooms, haunted by the phantom smell of gunpowder, paranoia and anticipation of violence, will emphasise a particularly phantasmatic aspect of Ribbons; the protagonist’s questionable corporeality, their presence, their performance of loss and monstrousness’ –Ed Atkins